Windows Installer: The R choice is not unselectable

 shared libraries (or the Java classpath?) then Kepler would fall

 I do agree that Kepler should definitely not ship the R installer.

-#5 Updated by Derik Barseghian almost 8 years ago
+#5 Updated by Derik Barseghian about 8 years ago

 Should be fixed at r28913-14:

 fix http://bugzilla.ecoinformatics.org/show_bug.cgi?id=5507 -- no longer show unchangeable 'R Kepler Module' box during install.
 The R module gets installed regardless, I don't know why this was reworded instead of removed when we stopped including R itself as an optional install.